 Ok, who sends notice of intent to lien?

 First, let’s look at who is required to send a notice of intent to lien.
-In Texas, the subcontractor, sub-subcontractor, materials supplier, equipment lessor, or anybody that did not contract directly with the property owner or general contractor must send monthly pre-lien notices to protect their right to file a mechanic’s lien.
+In Texas, the subcontractor, sub-subcontractor, materials supplier, design professional, equipment lessor, or anybody that did not contract directly with the property owner or general contractor must send a pre-lien notice to protect their right to file a mechanic’s lien.

 If you are the general contractor or anyone that works directly with the owner, you do not need to send pre-lien notices before filing a mechanic’s lien.